United States v. Jones (2012): Appeal

-The Circuit Court's decision was the subject of significant legal debate.
-In 2007, Judge Richard Posner of the United States Court of Appeals for the Seventh Circuit had reached the opposite conclusion on whether GPS tracking by police was a search under the Fourth Amendment.
+The Circuit Court's decision was the subject of significant legal debate on GPS tracking by police, which was unsettled in the law at that time.
+In United States v.
+Garcia (2007), Judge Richard Posner of the United States Court of Appeals for the Seventh Circuit had reached the opposite conclusion on whether GPS tracking by police was a search under the Fourth Amendment.

-Federal prosecutors appealed the Circuit Court decision.
-In June 2011, the Supreme Court granted certiorari to resolve two questions The first question was "Whether the warrantless use of a tracking device on respondent's vehicle to monitor its movements on public streets violated the Fourth Amendment."
+Federal prosecutors appealed the D.C.
+Circuit decision in favor of Jones.
+In June 2011, the Supreme Court granted certiorari to resolve two questions.
+The first question was "Whether the warrantless use of a tracking device on respondent's vehicle to monitor its movements on public streets violated the Fourth Amendment."
 The second question was "Whether the government violated respondent's Fourth Amendment rights by installing the GPS tracking device on his vehicle without a valid warrant and without his consent."